dno326/Vibeathon/docs/SETUP_GUIDE.md

-# InSync Supabase Setup Guide
+# MountainMerge Supabase Setup Guide

-This guide will walk you through setting up Supabase for the InSync application step by step.
+This guide will walk you through setting up Supabase for the MountainMerge application step by step.

 ## Prerequisites